 The Relationship Doesn't End at Booking

-Even if you've gone through all the earlier processes of doing your research, finding the right podcasts, making your pitch, preparing for the interview, and conducting it with all the best practices, what a lot of podcast guests do is they sit back afterwards and say, "Phew, glad that went well.
+Even if you've done everything right, from research to pitch to interview, what a lot of podcast guests do is sit back afterwards and say, "Phew, glad that went well.
 Now I'm onto the next thing."
-I think that's a very transactional attitude.
-If that's where you feel like the transaction has ended, you are really under-representing the benefit you can gain from it and the benefit you can provide.
+That's a very transactional attitude.
+If that's where you feel like the interaction has ended, you are really under-representing the benefit you can gain from it and the benefit you can provide.

 Hosts remember guests who promote episodes, share content later, and maintain the relationship.
 That reputation follows you into future pitches.